10 Disturbing Water Scarcity Facts

-Friday, 21 March marked World Water Day, a consciousness-raising global event to make people aware of ongoing water scarcity, particularly in the Global South.
-While many of us in places like the United States take an ample supply of hot and cold running water in our comfortable Minneapolis bathroom remodels for granted, we enjoy luxurious circumstances in comparison with many other global citizens, and the wasteful way we use water is coming with a high-long term price.
-In honour of World Water Day, we've rounded up some distressing facts about water scarcity and inequality worldwide:
+March 22nd marks World Water Day, a yearly global event to raise consciousness about ongoing water scarcity, particularly in the Global South.
+While many of us in the United States take an ample supply of hot and cold running water in our comfortable Minneapolis bathroom remodels for granted, we enjoy luxurious circumstances compared with many other global citizens, and the wasteful way we use water comes with a high longterm price.
+In honor of World Water Day, we've rounded up some distressing facts about water scarcity and inequality worldwide:

 Limited access to potable water increases the risk of developing infectious diseases like cholera, which flourish in dirty water.
 Children in particular are vulnerable due to their developing immune systems, which put them at significant risk both of infection and complications.
 Diarrheal disease, commonly caused by microorganisms found in dirty water, is the second leading cause of death for children under five around the world.

 2. Over one billion people still use open toilets

 How does all that water get so dirty?
 One reason is open defecation, which is a polite way of referring to relieving oneself outdoors.
 Lack of septic and sewage processing systems forces people to defecate in the same places they eat and drink, which means they constantly reinfect themselves.
 In fact, more people have mobile phones than toilets.

 3. Almost 800 million people lack access to "improved" water sources

 Sources of water that are clean and secure are thin on the ground in regions like Africa and India, where people drink from dirty wells or are forced to rely on water distribution to meet their drinking water needs.
 Globally, that works out to one in nine people worldwide who doesn't have access to clean drinking water.